They Say Automation Increases Test Coverage, But What is Test Coverage Exactly?

 As you can see, Criterion 3 includes 2, which includes 1 (the relationship is transitive as number 3 includes number 1.
 If we design a test case for criterion number 3, it should also cover the first two criteria.
 For testing software, the criteria usually include the various paths, conditions, statements, functions, etc. within a program.

-Another real example could be for instance, equivalence class partitioning, where classes are defined and then one element from each class is selected, and in this way we cover all the classes.
-If we think about white-box testing, we have sentence coverage, branch coverage, path coverage, etc., and in particular for state machines we have criteria that indicates to cover all nodes, all transitions, etc.
+Another real example could be, for instance, equivalence class partitioning, where classes are defined and then one element from each class is selected, and in this way, we cover all the classes.
+If we think about white-box testing, we have sentence coverage, branch coverage, path coverage, etc., and in particular, for state machines, we have criteria that indicate to cover all nodes, all transitions, etc.

 More automation = More coverage.

 Do you measure test coverage?
 Can you imagine how test automation would help to improve this measurement?
 Get started with test automation today!